Ingredients 101

 Vitamin E

-Vitamin E is a natural presevative high in antioxidants.
+Vitamin E is a natural preservative high in antioxidants.
 It also offers skin healing properties.

 Oatmeal